Vicente Sánchez: Managerial career

+Cruz Azul

 On 25 January 2025, Cruz Azul appointed Sánchez as interim head coach following the unexpected departure of Martín Anselmi.
-After eight matches, the club announced that he would remain in charge for the rest of the Clausura 2025 tournament.
-During his tenure, Sánchez led Cruz Azul to their seventh CONCACAF Champions Cup trophy, defeating Vancouver Whitecaps 5–0 in the final.
-On 6 June 2025, Cruz Azul announced Sánchez's departure by mutual agreement, reportedly due to the club's assessment that his project lacked long-term viability based on internal performance evaluations.
+After eight matches, the club announced that he would remain in charge for the rest of the season.
+During his tenure, Sánchez led Cruz Azul to their seventh CONCACAF Champions Cup trophy, defeating Vancouver Whitecaps FC 5–0 in the final.
+On 6 June, Cruz Azul and Sánchez parted ways.

+Emelec

+On 5 February 2026, he was appointed head coach of Emelec in Ecuador.
+On 14 May, he left by mutual consent.

 International career

 He played for Uruguay national football team in the 2007 Copa América and has won 31 caps for the national side, scoring five goals.